eggheadio/eggheadio-course-notes/the-beginners-guide-to-react/notes/16-react-create-reusable-custom-hooks.md

 <TimeStamp start="2:30" end="2:40">

-  We can name custom hooks whatever we want, but the reason that it's a best practice to preface their name with `use` is so that eslint plugins can recognize our custom hooks.
+  We can name custom hooks whatever we want, but the reason that it's a convention to preface their name with `use` is so that eslint plugins can recognize our custom hooks.

 </TimeStamp>